A Very Brady Sequel: Plot

-In Hawaii, Carol escapes from Trevor's clutches, and manages to find her way to Dr. Whitehead's estate before Trevor gets there.
-It turns out, Trevor was responsible for the boating accident that led to the disappearance of Dr. Whitehead's son Gilligan and Carol's first husband, a professor.
+In Hawaii, Carol manages to escape from Trevor and finds her way to Dr. Whitehead's estate before Trevor gets there.
+It turns out Trevor was responsible for the boating accident that led to the disappearance of Dr. Whitehead's son Gilligan and Carol's first husband, a professor.
 In Dr. Whitehead's words, "The Minnow is lost", and he refuses to pay Trevor for the horse.
-Trevor attempts to hold Dr. Whitehead and Carol at gunpoint for payment, but Mike and the family arrive just in time to intervene, and, after a brief scuffle between the two men, in which Mike quickly gains the upper hand, Trevor is arrested and taken to jail.
+Trevor attempts to hold Dr. Whitehead and Carol at gunpoint for payment, but Mike and the family arrive just in time to intervene and, after a brief scuffle between the two men, Mike quickly gains the upper hand, and subdues Trevor, who is subsequently arrested.

-Dr. Whitehead offers to pay the Bradys the $20 million for the horse, but Mike declines the offer, claiming it's a symbol of their togetherness.
-Cindy gives him her doll, to console him, as she's outgrown it, after almost losing her mother.
+Dr. Whitehead offers to pay the Bradys the $20 million for the horse but Mike declines the offer, claiming it's a symbol of their togetherness.
+Cindy gives him her doll to console him - after almost losing her mother, she has outgrown it.
 Jan, who made up a pretend boyfriend named George Glass in order to make herself seem more popular, meets a real boy named George Glass during the family's trip to Hawaii, and they become a couple.

-As Mike and Carol renew their vows in a ceremony held at their home, Marcia agrees to let Greg have the attic to himself, until he goes to college, and the two share one last on-screen kiss, before returning to being brother and sister.
+As Mike and Carol renew their vows in a ceremony held at their home, Marcia agrees to let Greg have the attic to himself until he goes to college, and the two share one last on-screen kiss before returning to being brother and sister.
 The movie ends with Carol tossing the bouquet, and a genie named Jeannie arriving just in time to catch it.
 She then claims to be Mike Brady's first wife, much to Mike and Carol's dismay.
+This causes Carol to faint once again.